browserid-dev/browserid-docs/getting-started/setup-browserid.md

 ## Create a new Workspace

-Navigate to the [BrowserID dashboard](https://dash.browserid.dev) and click on the "Create Workspace" button.
+Navigate to the [BrowserID dashboard](https://dash.browserid.dev) and click on the "Create Workspace" button if you don't have one already.

-Head over to the "API Keys" tab to get your `projectId` and `apiKey`.
+Head over to the "API Keys" tab on the workspace and grab your `projectId` and `apiKey`.

 ## Install the SDK